hughe/sketch/diffreviewer-todo.md

 - Full line has lighter green background
 - Line numbers visible with proper styling
 - Layout renders correctly at full viewport height

+## Known Issues

+### Lit Reactivity with Disabled Shadow DOM (Dec 21, 2025)

+**Problem**: Range picker component works correctly and dispatches range-change events, but the diff-viewer component doesn't automatically update when receiving the new range through Lit's property binding.

+**Root Cause**: When Shadow DOM is disabled (by returning `this` from `createRenderRoot()`), Lit's reactive property system doesn't trigger re-renders the same way it does with Shadow DOM enabled.
+The `updated()` lifecycle callback is not being called when parent components update child component properties via `.property=${value}` syntax.

+**Current Workaround Attempted**:
+- Added manual property assignment in `app-shell.ts` `handleRangeChange()` method
+- Directly sets `diffViewer.currentRange` and calls `diffViewer.requestUpdate()`
+- This approach is inconsistent and doesn't always work

+**Symptoms**:
+- Range picker displays correctly and shows correct commit selection
+- Console logs show "Range changed:" with correct from/to values
+- But diff-viewer shows "Loading diff..." indefinitely
+- `diffViewer.currentRange` remains `null` even after range change event

+**What Works**:
+- Backend API endpoints (`/api/commits`, `/api/base-commit`, `/api/diff`) all work correctly
+- Range picker component renders and allows commit selection
+- Range change events are properly dispatched with correct data
+- Manual API calls to fetch diff return correct results

+**Potential Solutions**:
+1. **Use custom events more directly**: Instead of relying on Lit property binding, have app-shell listen for range-change events and directly call a method on diff-viewer (e.g., `diffViewer.loadDiffForRange(range)`)

+2. **Use state management**: Implement a simple state management system (similar to Sketch's approach) where components subscribe to state changes rather than relying on Lit's property binding

+3. **Re-enable Shadow DOM**: Consider re-enabling Shadow DOM and fixing the CSS issues differently (though this goes against the established pattern)

+4. **Use `@property` instead of `@state`**: Already tried this for range-picker internal state, but may need to ensure all component properties use `@property({ attribute: false })` for proper reactivity

+5. **Force re-render on every range change**: In app-shell, after setting `currentRange`, also call `this.requestUpdate()` to force a full re-render of the entire app-shell and its children

+**Priority**: High - Range picker is visible but diff doesn't update, making the feature partially non-functional

+**Next Steps**:
+- Try solution #1 (direct method calls) as it's simplest and most reliable
+- If that doesn't work, implement solution #2 (state management pattern from Sketch)
+- Document the final solution for future reference